 The Undoing of the Middle Manager

 The people who should’ve been driving this creating of knowledge-based intellectual capital are coders with 10-15 years of experience in creating software.
 Unfortunately, there are no such people in India, because all of them have become “managers” who don’t even remember how to code.
-And they are also the same sub-golden generation guys we’ve been mentioning all along in this chapter, who are floundering under multi-pronged attacks of massive influx of cheap labor, price-rise, technological shifts and downturns.
+And they are also the same sub-golden generation guys we’ve been mentioning all along in this chapter, who are floundering under multi-pronged attacks of a massive influx of cheap labour, price-rise, technological shifts and downturns.
 Though there could be many reasons pointed out, the basis of their travails are the result of a perfect vicious cycle feeding itself, that was created by they themselves, starting the day they joined their first company.
 Here is how.

 - Year 2: Slogs ass off writing code and also learning other languages etc. Goes onsite.

 - Year 3/4: Gets promoted to some manager or architect.
 The end.